 Corrosion can be defined as the deterioration of materials under the influence of an environment.
-Without exception, the corrosion of metals and alloys (majority of materials used in industry) in aqueous environments (the most often encountered environment) is an electrochemical reaction.
+Without exception, the corrosion of metals and alloys (a majority of materials used in industry) in aqueous environments (the most often encountered environment) is an electrochemical reaction.

 One or more of the following methods can be adopted to prevent uniform corrosion.